OmarTawfik/vscat/README.md

 2. Easier and faster code reviews.
 3. Consistent and clear diagnostic messages.

-Unfortunatelly, this did not translate to CLI tools that the same developers use.
+Unfortunately, this did not translate to CLI tools that the same developers use.
 This library aims to bridge the gap by bringing VS Code grammars and themes to the terminal.
-We hope that major build tools, apis, and linters can adopt it to provide a consistent experience accross all surfaces.
+We hope that future build tools, apis, and linters can adopt it to provide a consistent experience accross all surfaces.

 ## Features